JacobBumgarner/VesselVio/Build.md

 ## MacOS Terminal Instructions
 First, you'll need to install python 3.8.8.
 This can be <a href="https://xkcd.com/1987/" target="_blank">messy</a> if you've got python installed elsewhere or if you don't have an environment manager.

-We use pyenv installed with Homebrew, a popular python environment manager.
+We use the popular python environment manager: pyenv.
 If you've already got a python environment setup, skip to step 5.

 1. Install [Homebrew](https://brew.sh) as instructed by the developers (a simple copy and paste).